Research

 The Slotkin laboratory investigates how plant cells determine which fragments of DNA should be expressed (like genes), and which should be targeted for repression and not allowed to express.
 The regions of the genome that are targeted for repression are called Transposable Elements (TEs), which are mobile ‘jumping genes’ that cause mutations when they jump.
 Most of the time these new mutations generated by TEs hurt the cell or are inconsequential, but occasionally something new is produced that is helpful and will be selected for, leading to some spectacular examples of TE-induced gene or trait regulation.

 In a broad sense, what the Slotkin laboratory aims to determine is how self-perpetuating feed-forward cycles in the cell are initiated.
 The cycles we work on are RNA interference (RNAi), RNA-directed DNA Methylation (RdDM) and maintenance epigenetic silencing.
 We have learned that these cycles can feed into each other.
-Our goal now is to determine how the first cycle is triggered to initiate.
+Our goal now is to determine how the first cycle of RNAi is triggered to initiate (red arrow below).

 If you need help with one of these topics, please feel free to email us and request a collaboration!

-See our Publications, Press and Resources pages for links to our research articles, while these six below are good representations of our opinions and viewpoints:
+See our Publications, Press and Resources pages for links to our research articles, while these five Review / Commentary articles below are good representations of our opinions and viewpoints:

 Hung, Y.-H., Slotkin, R.K.
 (2021).
 The initiation of RNA interference (RNAi) in plants.
 Current Opinion in Plant Biology 61, 102014.